haruka-inb/demo_repo/README.md

 go to the github and merge it with comment

 git pull: get the update to local master branch
 git branch -d (feature branch name)

+## conflict
+Conflict happens when git doesn't know which part should be overwritten.
+folliwng the instruction on github, modify the code as we want to change
+then do this command:
+git commit -am "comment title"